AnshulJ999/SyncLyrics/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer (AI Usage)

-This application uses AI-assisted development.
-Much of the code has been written with AI assistance.
+Much of the app has been coded with AI assistance (vibe-coded), so please keep an open mind.

 ---